maphew/zadam-trilium-wiki/Web clipper.md

 # Configuration

 The extension needs to connect to a running Trilium instance.
-By default it scans a port range on the local computer to find a desktop Trilium instance.
+By default, it scans a port range on the local computer to find a desktop Trilium instance.

 It's also possible to configure [[server|Server installation]] address for cases when the desktop application is not currently running.